ysmike/yelp-heavy/README.md

 - How accurate is the approval ratio?

   > Pretty accurate.
 I've tried more than a few of the restaurants with high approval ratio for the first time and they've all been well worth the money.
 But take this with a grain of salt.
 Peter Lugers, the most famous steakhouse in NYC, has an approval rating of 60.
-I was shocked but it does have more than 5,000 reviews and is less service-oriented place IMHO.
+I was shocked but it does have more than 5,000 reviews and is a less service-oriented place IMHO.

 - When would you suggest that I use this?
   > I use it when I know what type of food I want.
 Type in the name of the cuisine, sort by approval ratio, and have a detailed look on Yelp to make the final decision.
 You can use it in any way you'd like, though!